 Email Senator Antonio

-Minority Whip – Tina Maharath – Senate District 3.
-The assistant minority whip is elected by all members of the Senate and is responsible for assisting the minority whip in monitoring legislation and securing votes for legislation on the floor for the minority party.
+Assistant Minority Leader – Hearcel F. Craig – Senate District 5.
+The assistant minority leader is elected by all members of the Senate and assists the minority leader in development and implementation of the agenda for the minority party.

 Senate Building